 First and foremost, it is important to understand the legal definitions of sexual abuse.
 Legally speaking, two types of statutes contain definitions of sexual abuse: child protection and criminal.
 The child protection definition is included in the Child Abuse Prevention and Treatment Act and reads:

 - “(A) the employment, use, persuasion, inducement, enticement, or coercion of any child to engage in, or assist any other person to engage in, any sexually explicit conduct or simulation of such conduct for the purpose of producing a visual depiction of such conduct; or

-The criminal definition can be very detailed and depends on a number of factors, including the age of the child, level of force used, relationship between the victim and offender, and the type of sexual act performed.
+The criminal definition can be very detailed and depends on a number of factors, including the age of the child, the level of force used, the relationship between the victim and offender, and the type of sexual act performed.

 Sexual abuse can refer to any or all of the following sexual acts:

 - Noncontact acts (sexual comments, exposing of private parts, voyeurism, showing pornographic materials, etc.)